DreamSpoon/AMH2B/README.md

 Select the armature that needs it's pose-bones adjusted

-Press button AMH2B -> Adjust Pose
+Press button AMH2B -> AdjustPose

 Result: The pose bones in the selected armature will be rotated according to the script.